acuminous/yup-by-example/README.md

 ## Generators

 ### Default Generator
-By default, yup-by-example will use the [metadata](https://github.com/jquense/yup?tab=readme-ov-file#schemametametadata-schemametadata-schema) `type` property or schema type to automatically generate valid test data for the following rules
+By default, Yup By Example will use the [metadata](https://github.com/jquense/yup?tab=readme-ov-file#schemametametadata-schemametadata-schema) `type` property or schema type to automatically generate valid test data for the following rules

 | type    | rules                                                            |
 | ------- | ---------------------------------------------------------------- |